nobody-famous/alive/README.md

 ## License

-Unless otherwise noted, all code is in the Public Domain.
+Unless otherwise noted, all files are in the Public Domain.

 ## Release Notes